Model constructors

 language in Julia

-MixedModels.jl builds on the the Julia formula language provided by StatsModels.jl, which is similar to the formula language in R and is also based on the notation from Wilkinson and Rogers (1973).
+builds on the Julia formula language provided by StatsModels.jl, which is similar to the formula language in R and is also based on the notation from Wilkinson and Rogers (1973).
 There are two ways to construct a formula in Julia.
 The first way is to enclose the formula expression in the @formula

 macro: